Welcome to CB-Essay

 Bonus: Project Gutenberg Extractor

 Want to publish a public domain book?
-Use our GitHub Action to extract any of 60,000+ books from Project Gutenberg directly into your _essay/ folder - pre-formatted and ready to publish.
+Use our GitHub Action to extract any of 60,000+ books from Project Gutenberg directly into your _essay/ folder - pre-formatted for the site.

 Next Steps